SpeedCode210/lsam/README.md

 ## Requirements
 - Any Linux distribution based on systemd service management system.

-We provide packages for most popular Linux distributions
+We provide packages for the most popular Linux distributions

 ## Features
 - Application creation wizard